 We will never sell or swap your details with third parties.
 We may share your data with trusted third parties as previously described.
 Subcontractors, such as those who administer our electronic donation systems or come onto our sites for maintenance purposes, are asked to sign confidentiality/non-disclosure agreements which are upheld by law.

 For direct and continuity of care purposes, we may ask if we can share some of your healthcare data with other healthcare providers in line with best practices.
 We are required by law to share data with the National Medical Examiner System when a patient passes away in our care.

 We may sometimes also be legally required to share it with local authorities and our regulator, the Care Quality Commission.

-For direct marketing communications we collect your data via an ‘opt out’ model of consent (where you are asked to tick an ‘opt out’ box should you not wish to hear from us) and then use it for our legitimate purposes.
+For direct marketing communications we collect your data via an ‘opt in’ model of consent (where you are asked to tick an ‘opt in’ box should you wish to hear from us) and then use it for our legitimate purposes.

 You have the right to object to this type of processing and may withdraw your consent at any time upon which all types of marketing or those you have specifically identified, will stop.
 We will enable you to record your preferences using tick boxes at various points when we communicate with you.

 Please see below further detail on what you would expect to receive for each type of communication: